charlyoleg/pipapo/docs/notes_on_electron.rst

 caveat-2
 --------

 Do not use link to external pages (e.g. <a href="http://www.google.com"> ) as this external page will replace your electron-app.
-You can fix this issue in your *electron.js* as explained in the article https://www.grzegorowski.com/electron-open-in-new-window.
+You can fix this issue in your *electron.js* as explained in the discussion-thread https://github.com/electron/electron/issues/1344

 caveat-3